-This course posits two contexts - business and technology - and takes the position that the larger context in which business (see Figure 1 Example of a Business Context) operates shapes business (see Figure 2 Example of a Business Configuration).
+This course posits two contexts - business and technology - and takes the position that the larger context in which business (see Figure 1 Example of a Business Context) operates shapes business (see Figure 3).
 There is likewise a larger context from which technology emerges (e.g., the technology industry and the industries using technology).
 This module takes up the manner in which a business's use of technology can influence both of these contexts.